 Keflavik Airport is about 50km (30 miles) west of Reykjavik.
 Use Skyscanner for flight deals.

 There are no passenger trains in Iceland, so the only option to get from Keflavik Airport to Reykjavik is by road.

-If you’re not driving a rental car (and I do think this is the best way to get around Iceland in general), then the cheapest option is a public bus.
+If you’re not driving a rental car, then the cheapest option is a public bus.
 Bus 55 runs between the airport and the city centre and only costs ISK1,960 (around £12 or US$14), but it is not a fast route: it can easily take an hour and 15 minutes.
 There’s more information on Straeto.is (NB.
 You’ll need to enter ‘KEF – Airport’ as the starting point).

 Possibly the easiest route is by shuttle bus.
 Flybus is a bus service that runs between the airport and Reykjavik city centre.
 It takes about 45 minutes, you can book it online and it costs ISK3,500 (around £20 or US$25).
 There’s also an option to stop by the Blue Lagoon.